SmartTokenLabs/attestation/README.md

 ## What is attestation

-In short, an attestation is a signed message.
-It is created off-chain and usable on-chain.
+In short, an attestation can be likened to a token created off-chain and usable on-chain.
 An example of an attestation would be a Devcon ticket.
 See document here: http://tokenscript.org/Attestation.html